 However, in the future, informed consumers will be looking for even more advanced personal shopping experience.
 They would expect brands and stores to understand what their preferences were based on their previous shopping patterns.

 As clients are consciously sharing data when they engage with your sites, they would want the site to reflect their taste at any given moment.
+Marketing calendar example could be also very helpful.
 If brands and websites continue to collect the first-party data from consumers, they will have to come up with meaningful ways in offering consumers the perfect user experience on the site.
 This could mean predicting what the customer wants to see next and shop next.

 4. Voice Search